 1) American citizen 2) High school students; age between 14 and 18; grades from 9 to 12.
-3) Non-Chinese learning background and less than three years of Chinese learning experiences 4) Have great interests in Chinese language and culture.
-5) Healthy enough for international travel.
+3) Have great interests in Chinese language and culture.
+4) Healthy enough for international travel.

 Group teachers are required to meet the following qualities:

 1) Respect and understand Chinese culture.
 2) Good at communication and adaptable to new environments.
 3) With K-12 teaching experiences.
 4) Highly experience in student management.
 5) Healthy enough for international travel.

 Chaperons also need to perform the following duties:

 1) Assist Confucius Institute in pre-departure training for students.
 2) Participate in all summer camp activities with students and comply with requirements.
 3) Take the primary responsibilities for the safety of students during summer camp.
 4) Help students adapt the environment and provide guidance for them.
 5) Accompany students in emergency situation and provide help to contact their families.
 6) Collect students’ feedbacks and hand in reports to Confucius Institute.